facebookincubator/Glean/glean/website/docs/introduction.md

 structure, and providing access to the data to power tools and experiences from online IDE features to offline code analysis.

-For example, Glean could answer all the questions you'd expect your IDE to answer, accurately and efficiently on a large-scale codebase.
-Things like:
+For example, Glean can return results for queries that your IDE might need to perform, such as:

 * *Where is the definition of this method?*
 * *Where are all the callers of this function?*
 * *Who inherits from this class?*
 * *What are all the declarations in this file?*

+Moreover, Glean can return results for these kinds of queries accurately and efficiently on a large-scale codebase.

 But Glean isn't limited to storing particular kinds of data, or answering particular queries.
 Glean comes with indexers and schemas